LeaseCloud/API-Documentation/source/index.html.md

 ```

 All requests requires `Authorization` header to be set with `Bearer [ACCESS_TOKEN]`.
-When you are becoming a partner we will give you a access token and a webhook token
+When you become a partner we will give you an access token and a webhook token

-Use this [contact form](https://www.leasecloud.se/#lc-contact) to get a API key or give us a call at +46844688110.
+Use this [contact form](https://www.leasecloud.se/#lc-contact) to get an API key or give us a call at +46844688110.

 Until we have a signed partner agreement you will use a sandbox API key that is fully functional but doesn’t create live orders.